MicrosoftDocs/VBA-Docs/api/Access.Application.Nz.md

 <br/>

-In the next example, the **Nz** function provides the same functionality as the first expression, and the desired result is achieved in one step rather than two.
+In the next example, the **Nz** function provides the same functionality as the first expression, and the desired result is achieved in one line rather than two.

 ```vb
 varResult = IIf(Nz(varFreight) > 50, "High", "Low")